 Just as disruptive innovation has affected numerous other industries over a short period of time (think LPs to CDs to Smartphones), disruptive innovation also affects pharma manufacturing.
 Currently the technology does exist - but is not yet available in a convenient “all in one” package.
 Yet the speed at which innovative technologies evolve has increased at an unprecedented pace, and pharma manufacturing technology is no different.
 The real question is not “if”, but when and how we will implement the changes.

 Finally, to develop these concepts properly there needs to be a joint and coordinated cooperation between pharma engineering consultants, universities and hospitals, equipment developers, pharma manufacturers, CMOs, and regulatory bodies.
 Ultimately, with a collective effort, what seemed unrealistic only 10 years ago is now becoming a real possibility.
-With personalised medicine and autologous therapies taking the stage, the future vision of more sustainable ATMP facilities is now in sight.
+With personalized medicine and autologous therapies taking the stage, the future vision of more sustainable ATMP facilities is now in sight.

 1 Guidance for Industry: Sterile Drug Products Produced by Aseptic Processing – Current Good Manufacturing Practice, Pg.
 10